 Important Nutrients: Resveratrol, quercetin, pycnogenol, potassium, beta-sitosterol, royal jelly, selenium, Vitamin B12, Vitamin B3 (Niacin, Niacinamide), Vitamin B5 (Pantothenic acid), chromium, calcium, magnesium, Vitamin C, Coenzyme Q10, taurine, arginine, Vitamin E, zinc, copper, Vitamin 6, manganese, fish oil (EPA/DHA), L-Carnitine

-Food Sources – chocolate (yes, specifically dark chocolate, but not much), baby aspirin, salmon, halibut, canned white beans, lettuce, spinach, beets, steel-cut oats, peanuts, walnuts, pecans, pistachios, fiber, avocado, red grapes, tomatoes,
+Food Sources – chocolate (yes, specifically dark chocolate over 70% cocoa, but not much), baby aspirin, salmon, halibut, canned white beans, lettuce, spinach, beets, steel-cut oats, peanuts, walnuts, pecans, pistachios, fiber, avocado, red grapes, and tomatoes,

 Herb Resources – garlic, horse chestnut, cayenne, chickweed, green tea